hsz1273327/nativescript-app-shortcuts/README.md

 * `android:shortcutShortLabel`,`android:shortcutLongLabel`,`android:shortcutDisabledMessage` is the shortcut's copywriting,you can set them in `app/App_Resources/Android/src/main/res/values/string.xml`

-* `intent` declear the action when click the shortcut.`android:action` must be `android.intent.action.VIEW`,`android:targetPackage` must be the application's ID. `android:data` must use the scheme you defined in step 2,and the hostname must started with `shortcut.type.` as prefix.The value behind the prefix is the equivalent of the iOS `UIApplicationShortcutItemType`
+* `intent` declear the action when click the shortcut.`android:action` must be `android.intent.action.VIEW`,`android:data` must use the scheme you defined in step 2,and the hostname must started with `shortcut.type.` as prefix.The value behind the prefix is the equivalent of the iOS `UIApplicationShortcutItemType`

 * `categories android:name` must be `android.shortcut.conversation`